This article was updated 5/13/22

 Generally, you can expect to see positive results within two weeks of trying relactation.
 Some specialists claim that it will take the same amount of time that it’s been since you weaned your baby.

-Keep in mind that everybody is unique, and our bodies respond differently to relactation efforts, so the results will differ.
+Keep in mind that everybody is unique, and our bodies respond differently to relactation efforts, so everyone’s results will differ.

 In the Case of Adoption or Surrogacy

-Some moms had never breastfed before or last breastfed years ago.
-If you would like to breastfeed your infant born through a surrogate or adopted baby, induced lactation is an option.
+Some moms have never breastfed before or last breastfed years ago.
+If you would like to breastfeed your infant born through a surrogate or whom you adopted, induced lactation is an option.
 It’s more complicated than relactation but can work with support and diligence.

-Some mothers can use induced lactation to produce a partial milk supply using these principles:
+Some mothers can induce lactation to produce a partial milk supply using these principles:

 - Medication or supplements for boosting milk production